rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 The mock registry will have dead last priority in the default chain, even behind the source registry.
 The "building" of such a package in the mock registry will consist of copying the binary into the target directory.

-[System packages would like to build Rust libraries 1 per system packages, and for this Cargo will need to gain some understand of prebuilt binaries.
+[System packages would like to build Rust libraries 1 per system packages, and for this Cargo will need to gain some understanding of prebuilt binaries.
 It is hoped that when it does, the mock registry can be removed and the use of sysroot binaries will be less of a one-off hack.]

 Since Cargo will copy any binaries it needs from the sysroot when packages from the mock registry are part of the build plan, it would be nice to always prevent rustc from looking in the sysroot when compiling on Cargo's behalf.